WeblateOrg/weblate/docs/user/translating.rst

 To avoid abuse of the interface, there is rate limiting applied to several operations like searching, sending contact form or translating.
-In case you are are hit by this, you are blocked for certain period until you can perform the operation again.
+In case you are are hit by this, you are blocked for a certain period until you can perform the operation again.

 The default limits are described in the administrative manual in